symptomtracker/backend/README.md

 The backend serves as a logic and persistence layer, which provides an API for several clients, which can be found here:
     * [Symptomtracker Project](https://github.com/symptomtracker)

+A live version of our API can be found at [api.symptomtracker.de](https://api.symptomtracker.de/docs/).

 ## Getting Started